I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 Routing Demonstration by Tolerance (bench_persona_3tol)

-bench_persona_3tol.py is a script that submits 5 representative question types (casual chat / code generation / technical explanation / math proof / philosophy) at 3 tolerance levels (0.05 / 0.10 / 0.20) and compares the routing distribution and costs for each.
-I launched the new checkpoint with model-router serve --port 8204 and ran it.
+bench_persona_3tol.py is a script that sends 5 representative question types (casual chat / code generation / technical explanation / math proof / philosophy) at 3 tolerance levels (0.05 / 0.10 / 0.20), comparing the routing distribution and cost at each level.
+I brought up the new checkpoint with model-router serve --port 8204 and ran it.

 |---|---|---|---|